 Okay, you have gained access to your battery, now it is time to disconnect it.
 Always start with the negative cable - this should be black with a ''-'' symbol on it.
-With the negative cable removed it breaks the circuit thus removing any risk of grounding the positive terminal by accident will be removed.
+With the negative cable removed, the circuit will be broken and any risk of grounding the positive terminal by accident will be removed.
 You don't want to risk blowing a fuse!

-This time we are starting with the positive (this should be red with a ''+'' symbol), take the screw you removed from the battery terminal and thread it through the loop on the SAE lead's positive connection.
+This time we are starting with the positive (this should be red with a ''+'' symbol), so take the screw you removed from the battery terminal and thread it through the loop on the SAE lead's positive connection.
 Next, put the positive cable in place and screw it back into the battery terminal.
-It should look something like the image below with the SAE lead connected above your bike's positive cable.
+It should look something like the image below, with the SAE lead connected above your bike's positive cable.

-The last thing to do is to tuck the SAE connection somewhere out of the way but where it can still be easily reached once everything is back in place and you need to charge the bike.
+The last thing to do is to tuck the SAE connection somewhere out of the way.
+Make sure it can still be easily reached once everything is back in place and you need to charge the bike.
 As shown in the images, I've tucked it along the side of the frame where it will be covered by one of the plastic panels I removed earlier.